 GLO-CDR has been an active partner in long-term recovery projects for Texas communities following Hurricane Ike, Dolly and Rita.
 To date, the GLO has built or rehabilitated over 10,000 homes, completed over 770 miles of road improvements, constructed numerous emergency shelters, fire stations and vital infrastructure projects to help rebuild Texas stronger and smarter.

 In addition, the Texas coast is home to some of the country’s busiest ports and is an economic engine.
 As the Texas population increases and coastal industries grow, the devastation potential of a hurricane is something the GLO will continue to prepare for.
-The GLO has prioritized efforts along the coast to develop a comprehensive, long-term planning framework to ensure a resilient ecologic and economic management of the Texas coast, To learn more visit: Texas Coastal Resiliency Master Plan.
+The GLO has prioritized efforts along the coast identifying critical infrastructure assets that are most vulnerable to future storm impacts similar to those experienced during Hurricanes Dolly and Ike.
+To learn more visit: Texas Coastal Infrastructure Study.

 The 2005 hurricane season was one of the most extreme on record.
 The Gulf Coast was hit by Hurricane Katrina in August followed by Hurricane Rita that made landfall on the southeast Texas Gulf Coast.
 Texas was experiencing an influx of Katrina evacuees when Hurricane Rita hit the Texas coast on September 24, 2005.
 Rita made landfall as a Category III hurricane with sustained winds between 111 and 130mph, leaving extensive damage to homes, businesses and infrastructure.
 Texas received $503,394,849 in vital CDBG-DR funds.
 Since 2011, GLO-CDR has worked to administer the CDBG-DR funds providing for long-term recovery projects and housing.